 Studies on creative activities and happiness

 There are a number of different ways that being creative can make you happier.
-For example, visual creativity has been linked to mental resilience, which a previous article on Tracking Happiness demonstrated has lasting effects on your overall happiness.

 But regardless of the exact reasons, the relationship seems to be one of causation, not correlation.
 A study by psychologist Dr. Tamlin Conner found that creativity on one day predicted happiness on the next.
 That is, creativity on Monday means happiness on Tuesday.
 Not only this, but the study found that creativity and happiness worked together to create an “upward spiral” of positive affect.